KhronosGroup/Vulkan-Guide/chapters/what_is_spirv.md

 Vulkan has an entire section that defines how [Vulkan interfaces with SPIR-V shaders](https://www.khronos.org/registry/vulkan/specs/1.1/html/vkspec.html#interfaces).
 Most valid usages of interfacing with SPIR-V occur during pipeline creation when shaders are compiled together.

-SPIR-V has many capabilities as it has other targets then just Vulkan.
+SPIR-V has many capabilities as it has other targets than just Vulkan.
 To see the supported capabilities Vulkan requires, one can reference the [Appendix](https://www.khronos.org/registry/vulkan/specs/1.1/html/vkspec.html#spirvenv-capabilities).
 Some extensions and features in Vulkan are just designed to check if some SPIR-V capabilities are supported or not.

 ## Compilers